arsheriff2k3/sample-set-assignment/TESTING.md

 ## Overview

 This document provides detailed information about the test suite for the Instagram Data Fetching and Twitter Integration Tool.
-It covers unit tests and integration tests for all major components of the application.
+It covers unit tests and integration tests for the controller components of the application.

 ## Test Environment Setup